Sergei Andronov: Playing career

 As a restricted free agent at the expiration of his contract with the Blues, Andronov opted to return to his former club, HC CSKA Moscow of the KHL, on 4 August 2014.

 Following 11 seasons with CSKA, captaining the club to the Gagarin Cup on two occasions, Andronov left the club and signed as a free agent to a two-year contract with Lokomotiv Yaroslavl on 24 May 2022.

+Andronov captained Lokomotiv during his two-year tenure with the club, helping the club return to the Gagarin Cup finals in the 2023–24 season.
+On 20 June 2024, Andronov left as a free agent to sign a lucrative two-year contract with SKA Saint Petersburg.

+Following a lone season with SKA and approaching his final season under contract with SKA, Andronov was traded alongside Dmitri Yudin to Salavat Yulaev Ufa in exchange for a prospect and financial compensation on 25 July 2025.
+He was later released from the remaining year of his contract with Salavat on 1 August 2025.

 International play

 Andronov has played for Russia in the World Junior Championships and the World Championships.
 He served as an assistant captain on the Olympic Athletes from Russia team that won the gold medal at the 2018 Winter Olympics.

 On 23 January 2022, Andronov was named to the roster to represent Russian Olympic Committee athletes at the 2022 Winter Olympics.